Click on the plus sign to see the answer to the question.

 If a student who has not previously learned an instrument decides during First Year or before the start of Second Year that they want to play an instrument in the Junior Cert they can take lessons that are focused on this goal.
 As long they start by the beginning of second year and think of their practical exam as being worthy of the same time and attention they give to every other subject they will be successful.

 In a situation where a student has been self learning or hasn’t had lessons in a while they can start lessons focused on Junior/Leaving Cert in the academic year before the state exam year.
 If they want to move their pieces up an extra level they can opt to take lessons during the Summer in between also.

 The academic year when the exam is taking place is too late to get used to a new teacher and for the teacher to be able to accurately assess what the student can cope with learning in six months.

 The exception to this is a student who suddenly loses a teacher and has already started preparing their Junior/Leaving Cert program.
 This does require a lot of commitment from the student including being prepared to do longer lessons or lessons over a holiday period if time has been lost.

 What is the price for a lesson?

-I charge by the Term rather than by the lesson.
-A term will consist of a regular slot for lessons and a number of workshops, performance events and catchup days.
+The fee covers books /resources, a reserved regular slot for lessons and a number of workshops, performance events and catchup days.

 Cost depends on lesson format, length, resources included and the length of the term being charged for.